 During the meeting, Executive Director of the American Fisheries Society Doug Austen spoke about a joint annual conference of the two societies that will take place in 2019.
-Then, Sam Koltinsky from Marvo Entertainment joined Williams on for the announcement of a new TWS award, the Jay N. “Ding” Darling Award for Wildlife Stewardship through Art.
+Then, Sam Koltinsky from Marvo Entertainment joined Williams on for the announcement of a new TWS award, the Jay N. “Ding” Darling Memorial Award for Wildlife Stewardship Through Art.
 The first of this award will be presented at next year’s conference in Raleigh, North Carolina.
 Surprising attendees, Koltinsky then presented TWS with the “Brush of Excellence” — one of Darling’s brushes that he used to paint.

 Toward the end of the event, Baydack completed his last order of business as president of The Wildlife Society — swearing in new council members Fidel Hernández (Southwest Section), Mike Conner (Southeast Section), John McDonald (Vice-President), and student liaison Krysten Zummo.
 Then, he handed the gavel over to Potts who spoke about what he hopes to accomplish as the next TWS president.